SvenMuth/Xlsx-Account-Book/README.md

 # Xlsx-Account-Book
 Just a fun project to sort expenses per month in an excel sheet via python (It could contain bugs which i haven't found yet)

 In order to learn the fundaments of python i started writing this program.
-It could be seen as my first "real" program.
+It could be seen as my first proper project.
 Maybe the job could be done easier with just Excels own tools.
 But i thinks its also a cool way to keep track on expenses and income per month.